 Don’t be afraid to share

 If you cultivate a positive mindset, your game will improve.
 Guaranteed.
 And your golf buddies will notice.
 Share the secrets of your success.
-It will make you feel prouder of your achievements.
+It will make you feel prouder about your achievements.
 And you will get much gratitude from those around you.
 Does that feel good?
 I know it does.

 Trust your instincts

 Most of what we do, in every area of our lives, is done unconsciously.
 And the better we get at something, the less we consciously think about it.
 Think about driving.
 When you took your first lessons, you had to think about every move, every turn, every braking, every start.
 Now you are hardly aware unless there is an emergency.
 Apply this to your golf.
 When you are a rookie, you will need to think of every single thing.
 As you get better, it will become more natural.
-Welcome this, it is a sign of your success.
+Welcome this.
+It is a sign of your success.

 Don’t expect perfection

 Welcome imperfection.
 One of the delights of golf is that it is not predictable.
-You are outside for a start, and weather changes.
+You are outside for a start, and the weather changes.
 You are in nature, and those bumps and imperfections on the course are part of the fun.
 And it is hard.